How do you fix sleep apnea

 Sleep apnea is a condition where breathing repeatedly stops and starts during sleep.
 This disruption in breathing can lead to poor sleep quality and excessive daytime sleepiness, among other symptoms.

-It's crucial to treat sleep apnea not just to alleviate these symptoms, but also to prevent potential health risks.
+Treating sleep apnea to alleviate these symptoms and prevent potential health risks is crucial.
 Untreated sleep apnea can lead to serious complications such as heart disease, high blood pressure, and even type 2 diabetes.

 Traditional Treatments for Sleep Apnea

-The most common treatment for sleep apnea is the use of a Continuous Positive Airway Pressure (CPAP) machine.
-This device delivers a constant flow of air through a mask worn during sleep, keeping the airway open.
+A continuous positive airway pressure (CPAP) machine is the most common sleep apnea treatment.
+This device delivers constant airflow through a mask worn during sleep, keeping the airway open.

 Despite these challenges, CPAP remains a reliable treatment for many.
 It's often the first line of defense against sleep apnea.